siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/600-2025-02-12-exploring-certgraph-on-kali-linux-tools-a-comprehensive-guide.md

 linkTitle: certgraph
 translationKey: certgraph-on-kali-linux-tools
 weight: 600
-description: This blog post delves into Certgraph, exploring its features, installation, while also discussing its real-world applications in penetration testing.
+description: This article delves into Certgraph, exploring its features, installation, while also discussing its real-world applications in penetration testing.
 date: 2025-02-12
 url: certgraph-on-kali-linux-tools
 tags: